Hive Documentation

 sudo pacman -S vulkan-icd-loader vulkan-toolsOption 2: Build from Source

-Requires Rust toolchain and platform-specific build dependencies (see README for full details).
+Requires Rust toolchain, protoc (Protocol Buffers compiler), and platform-specific build dependencies (see README for full details).

 git clone https://github.com/PatSul/Hive.git